imohealth/NLP-sample/README.md

 ## NLP Partner Integration Application
-This console app is designed to demonstrate how to integrate with the IMO NLP Api.
+This console app is designed to demonstrate how to integrate with the IMO Precision Normalize NLP API.

 ## Dependencies
 - Python3.8